July Uprising: Ansar protest

 On 25 August 2024, a faction of the Bangladesh Ansar, a paramilitary force responsible for securing government installations and assisting law enforcement, protested at the Bangladesh Secretariat.
 They demanded the nationalisation of their jobs and the abolition of the six-month "rest system", a mandatory leave period after three consecutive years of work.
 Jahangir Alam Chowdhury, Home Affairs Advisor of the interim government, met with the protesters, announcing a preliminary decision to abolish the rest system.
 He also assured them that a forthcoming committee would review their demand for job nationalisation.
 Despite this, the Ansar members were dissatisfied due to the lack of immediate guarantees regarding job nationalisation.
 Later that day, a clash between Ansar members and a group of students resulted in 50 injuries.
-On 26 August 303 Ansar members were arrested for unlawful assembly, and nine Deputy Directors and ten Directors of Ansar were transferred from their posts.
+On 26 August 303 Ansar members were arrested for unlawful assembly, and nine deputy directors and ten Directors of Ansar were transferred from their posts.
 The DMP prohibited any rallies, meetings, or demonstrations in the vicinity of the Bangladesh Secretariat and the Chief Adviser's residence.
 One person later died of injuries they sustained after being caught in the clashes on 4 September.

 Jumma protest

-On 20 September, a protest march was organized by a Jumma students' body, starting from the Raju Sculpture and ending at Shahbag, to protest against the recent violence targeting Jummas in Khagrachhari.
+On 20 September, a protest march was organized by a Jumma students' body, starting from the Anti Terrorism Raju Memorial Sculpture and ending at Shahbagh, to protest against the recent violence targeting Jumma people in Khagrachhari.

 Gender-based violence and public backlash

-On 24 February 2025, a protest march was organised, starting from the Shahid Minar to the Secretariat, demanding among many things the resignation of Adviser of Home Affairs, Jahangir Alam Chowdhury, for his perceived failure to quell crimes against women in the aftermath of the revolution.
-Although, the march was stopped by the police before reaching secretariat premise, the agitators issued a 24-hour ultimatum to meet their demands.
+On 24 February 2025, a protest march was organised, starting from the Shaheed Minar, Dhaka to the Bangladesh Secretariat, demanding among many things the resignation of Adviser of Home Affairs Jahangir Alam Chowdhury for his perceived failure to quell crimes against women in the aftermath of the revolution.
+The march was stopped by the police before reaching secretariat premise, but the agitators issued a 24-hour ultimatum to meet their demands.

-On 13 March 2025, a torch march was organised at the Raju Sculpture to protest the death of an 8-year-old girl who died from injuries after being brutally gangraped by her 20-year-old brother-in-law and his father, while visiting the house of her elder sister six days prior at Sreepur upazila of Magura District.
-Thus incident sparked widespread public outrage in the country, with the house of the accused being burnt down by an angry mob.
-Bangladesh Ganatantrik Chhatra Sangsad general secretary Fahid Ahmed Chaudhury demanded resignation of the Home Advisor for this incident.
-The BNP has also criticised the inability of the interim government in quelling crimes against women, especially minors, in the country.
+On 13 March 2025, a torch march was organised at the Anti Terrorism Raju Memorial Sculpture to protest the death of an 8-year-old girl who died from injuries after being raped by her father-in-law while visiting her elder sister's house six days earlier at Sreepur Upazila, Magura.
+The incident sparked widespread public outrage, with the house of the accused burnt down by a mob.
+Jatiya Chhatra Shakti general secretary Fahid Ahmed Chaudhury demanded resignation of the Home Advisor for this incident.
+The BNP also criticised the inability of the interim government to quell crimes against women, especially minors.